jhriv/vagrant-as-infrastructure/README.md

 can be overridden by setting `needs_python: false` in the `GUESTS.rb` defintion for the box.

+## Localhost

+A box with a name that includes "Alpine" will have `/etc/hosts` adjusted to remove any non-localhost name references.
+This will reverse the action of `setup-alpine`.

 ## Caveats

 The `clean-roles` target will clean _all_ the roles, even ones manually